-The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach, including four categories one of them being Category 9 - C14-C20 Aliphatics (<2% Aromatic).
-According to IUCLID section 7.8.1 and the CSR the registered substance belongs to Category 9, but no separate category justification document was included for Category 9 or the other categories in the registration dossier.
+The technical dossier submitted by the Registrant contains a general statement for the use of a grouping approach, including four categories and a category justification document for Category 8 - C9-C14 Aliphatics (< 2% aromatics) to which the registered substance reportedly belongs.
 The substance to be tested is reported to be selected from another category (Category 3, C9-C14 Aliphatics (2-25% aromatics)).
 No comparison between the registered substance and the substance to be tested was included in the registration dossier.
-Furthermore no comparison between the categories of these two substances was provided to further justify the read-across between the two substances.
+Furthermore, no comparison between the categories of these two substances was provided to further justify the read-across between the two substances.
 If the Registrant proposes to carry out the proposed test on another substance than the registered substance, it is not clear from the registration dossier on which grounds listed in Annex XI, section 1.5 governing grouping of substances and read-across this grouping approach is based on.

-Article 13(1) and Annex X, third introductory paragraph of the REACH Regulation, require to clearly state reasons for adapting the standard information according to the rules in Annex XI.
+Article 13(1) and Annex X, third introductory paragraph, require to clearly state reasons for adapting the standard information according to the rules in Annex XI.
 More specifically, Annex XI, section 1.5 provides that substances whose physicochemical, toxicological and ecotoxicological properties are likely to be similar or follow a regular pattern as a result of structural similarity may be considered as a group, or 'category' of substances.
-Application of the group concept requires that physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s) by interpolation to other substances in the group (read-across approach).
+Application of the group approach requires that physicochemical properties, human health effects and environmental effects or environmental fate may be predicted from data for reference substance(s) by interpolation to other substances in the group (read-across approach).